790gradml/gradML/supervised/classification_fundamentals.md

 >
 > We call $L^*$ the Bayes Error (the minimum error possible any classifier; this is an idealized quantity)

-Per Theorem <a href="#thm:bayes" data-reference-type="ref"
-data-reference="thm:bayes">1</a>, we have found the best possible classifier.
+Per BC-Optimality Theorem, we have found the best possible classifier.
 But it is *idealized*.

-<span style="color: cdarkred">**Question:**</span> What makes the Bayes
+**Question:** What makes the Bayes classifier idealized?
-classifier idealized?
-<span style="color: cdarkred">**Answer**</span>: The Bayes classifier
-assumes that we have access to $\mathbb{P}(X,Y)$, but we almost never have access to this joint distribution.
+**Answer**: The Bayes classifier assumes that we have access to $\mathbb{P}(X,Y)$, but we almost never have access to this joint distribution.
 So the importance of Bayes classifier is more conceptual: if we had complete power and knew the distribution of the data we would know how to construct the best possible classifier.

 Because we almost never have access to the true underlying joint distribution, let us now take a look at a fundamental approach to classification that *seems* distribution-free, namely, the method of nearest neighbors (NN).

 # Nearest Neighbors